Leaflet/Leaflet/docs/examples/extending-1-classes/index.md

     console.log(instance.options.depth); // Outputs "1"

 It's quite common for child classes to run the parent's constructor, and then their own constructor.
-In Leaflet this is achieved using `L.Class.addInitHook()`.
+In Leaflet this is achieved using `Class.addInitHook()`.
 This method can be used to "hook" initialization functions that run right after the class' `initialize()`, for example:

     MyBoxClass.addInitHook(function(){
         this._area = this.options.width * this.options.length;